microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-01.md

 ## Notes & Guidance

 - Creating an ARO cluster takes a long time, consider having the students create a cluster before you present the challenge lecture
-  - Example: Lecture slides 1-2, have them create a cluster, then finish the rest of the slides for challenge 1
+  - Example: Go through lecture slides 1-2, then have the students create a cluster, and when they have started their cluster deployment, complete the remaining lecture slides

 ## Create an Azure Red Hat Openshift cluster